alishababbar13/CSBootCampt/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-Load Balancers act as a reverse proxy and distributes network or application traffic across a number of servers.
+- Load Balancers act as a reverse proxy and distributes network or application traffic across a number of servers.
 Load balancers are used to increase capacity (concurrent users) and reliability of applications.
 They improve the overall performance of applications by decreasing the burden on servers associated with managing and maintaining application and network sessions, as well as by performing application-specific tasks.
-A jump box is a secure computer that all admins first connect to before launching any administrative task or use as an origination point to connect to other servers or untrusted environments.
+- A jump box is a secure computer that all admins first connect to before launching any administrative task or use as an origination point to connect to other servers or untrusted environments.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the files and system metrics.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **files** and system **metrics**.
 - Filebeat watches for the changes in the files in the locations that we specify or the log files and then collects and send the data to logstash/elasticsearch.
 - Metricbeat collects the metric data from the services and the operating system and sends it to logstash/elasticsearch